TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/README.md

 Active Scripts: Scripts that will download everything that was created after January 1, 2019 (included).

-These dates will need to be incremented every year June 1 and the content created by the active scripts will need to be moved to the archive (including the `archive.log` that will need to be merged).
-Why June 1?
-Because if you increment it in January 1, the active "collections" won't have any content anymore.
+These dates will need to be incremented every year January 1 and the content created by the active scripts will need to be moved to the archive (including the `archive.log` that will need to be merged).

 # Details :